cpske/ISP/software-process/index.md

   - short, concise description of software process models and activities

 * [Software Life-Cycle Models (ch.
 2) and Software Processes (ch.
 3)][schach] from *Object-Oriented and Classical Software Engeering*, 8E, by William Schach.
-  - more detail than Summerville's explanation, emphasis on the U.P.
+  - more detail than Summerville's explanation, emphasis on the Unified Process (UP)
-  - chapter 2 contains describes different life cycles
+  - chapter 2 describes different development life cycles
-  - chapter 3 describes the "workflows" in a software process, using the UP as a model
+  - chapter 3 describes the "workflows" in a process, using the UP as a model

 * Pressman, Chapter 2 [Process Models][pressman] is a slightly more abstract introduction to software processes, from Pressman *Software Engineering: A Practioner's Approach*, 7E, another highly-regarded textbook.

-* Winston Royce, [Managing the Development of Large Software Systems][royce], the original article describing the waterfall model (Royce did not call it waterfall).
-This **classic paper** is very short.
+* Winston Royce, [Managing the Development of Large Software Systems][royce], the **classic** article describing the waterfall model (Royce did not call it "waterfall").
+The paper is very short.

 [summerville]: https://cpske.github.io/ISP/resources/Software-Process-Summerville.pdf
 [schach]: https://cpske.github.io/ISP/resources/Software-Process-Schach.pdf